Remarks on groups of bundle automorphisms over the Riemann sphere: Birkhoff-Grothendieck splittings over the Riemann sphere

-\begin{remark} In the special case when $E_{N}$ is a twist of the trivial bundle, that is, when $r=i_{1}$ is the trivial partition, the previous structures degenerate, and it follows that $\Aut(E_{N}) = \GL(r,\CC)$.
-Since the latter is a rather singular and special case, we will exclude it from our considerations.
-We will assume henceforth that the associated bundle $\ad(E_{N})$ \emph{is always nontrivial}.
-It then follows that for every $i = 1,\dots, n$,
+\begin{remark} In the special case when $E$ is isomorphic to a twist of the trivial bundle, that is, when $s = 1$ and $r = i_{1}$ is the trivial partition, the previous structures degenerate, and $\Aut(E) \cong \GL(r,\CC)$.
+Since the latter is a rather special case, we will exclude it from our considerations.
+We will assume henceforth that $s \geq 2$, i.e., the associated bundle $\End(E)$ \emph{is nontrivial}. \end{remark}